bartr/autogitops/README.md

           - "region": "central"
           - "tags": [ "red", "blue", "green" ]
           - complex objects are not supported
-  - targetDir - the target directory for this app
+  - targetDir - the target directory for this app (reserved)
     - this is appended to the output directory (default: deploy)
     - in our example, heartbeat will be deployed to the `deploy/bootstrap` directory
     - we recommend you have at least 2 directories - bootstrap and apps in our case